-In this video, I talk about using audience segmentation to plan for marketing and communications campaigns and programs.
+In this video, I talk about using audience segmentation to plan for campaigns and programs.
 Enjoy the video below and subscribe to my Youtube channel to be the notified when new videos are added.

 Ok, so you have a product that you want to sell to IT decision makers.

 Maybe it’s a data or cloud platform, enterprise security software, ERP, RPA (Robotics Process Automation” or Unified Communications.

 And let’s assume you are planning for a full scale integrated marketing program complete with media relations, social media marketing, influencer marketing, demand generation, search engine marketing and display advertising.
 You even have a plan to activate employees as brand storytellers.